MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-postgresql-database-change-data-capture.md

 This article shows you how to add a PostgreSQL Database Change Data Capture (CDC) source to an eventstream.

 The PostgreSQL Database Change Data Capture (CDC) source connector for Microsoft Fabric event streams allows you to capture a snapshot of the current data in a PostgreSQL database.
-Currently, PostgreSQL Database Change Data Capture (CDC) is supported from the following services:
+Currently, PostgreSQL Database Change Data Capture (CDC) is supported from the following services where the databases can be accessed publicly:
 - **Azure Database for PostgreSQL**
 - **Amazon RDS for PostgreSQL**
 - **Amazon Aurora PostgreSQL**